iamjroberts/iamjroberts.github.io/README.md

 # My Digital Billboard

 ## About
-As Lead Mechanical Design Engineer for 6 years at [RingIR](https://ring-ir.com/), I ensure cross functionality of electrical, optical, and mechanical systems into a cohesive and reliable mid-infrared spectrometer devices.
+As Lead Mechanical Design Engineer for 6 years at [RingIR](https://ring-ir.com/), I ensure cross functionality of electrical, optical, and mechanical systems into cohesive and reliable mid-infrared spectrometer devices.
 I specialize in the design and alignment of complex optical layouts.

 With an unwavering love for CAD work and an insatiable appetite for new challenges, I can't get enough when it comes to mechanical design.
 Whether it's tackling intricate components or conceptualizing innovative solutions, I approach each task with enthusiasm and a can-do attitude.
 The thrill of problem-solving and continuous learning is like fuel to me.
 What sets me apart is the ability to do the leg work and research necessary to translate conceptual ideas into tangible designs.
 I am eager for collaboration, always open to feedback, and ready to learn from others.
-The type of environment I create around me and thrive in is as a team player with an unquenchable thirst for challenges.
+The type of environment I create around me and thrive in is one of collaboration.

 #### Technical Skills: SolidWorks Solid Modeling and Drafting, LEAN Manufacturing Managment, Leadership and Project Management, Prototyping, 3D Printing, Welding